 Q. What can I expect when visiting for the first time on a Sunday?

-Our regular service at 10:10 am is broken into several parts.
-We start with the congregation singing the week’s 2 joy songs, led by Bill Brooks or someone who may be filling in for him occasionally.
+Our regular service at 10:10 a.m. has several parts.
+We start with the congregation singing the week’s two joy songs, led by Bill Brooks or someone who may be filling in for him occasionally.
 After joy songs, someone does the announcements that tell everyone what is going on in the church for the next several weeks.
 Announcements are followed by a meditation, after which Rev. Carol or Rev. Bill gives the week’s talk.
-Generally, we welcome a guest speaker once a month.
 When the talk is over, a collection is taken during which we’re entertained with musical talent.
 Most often, Bob Snook, our wonderful pianist, does one of the songs and a guest does the other.
-This is also the time that new guests are welcomed.
-When this part of the service is completed, the children come in from Youth Ed and share with us what they’ve learned.
+This is also the time during which new guests are welcomed.
+Last, but by no means least, the children come in from Youth Ed and share what they’ve learned.

-TASTE OF UNITY AND FELLOWSHIP HALL After service, first, second and third time guests are invited to and encouraged to stop at Taste of Unity table, where they’re welcomed and are given a gift.
+A TASTE OF UNITY AND FELLOWSHIP HALL After service, first, second and third time guests are encouraged to stop at the Taste of Unity table, where they’re welcomed and given a gift.
 Here, questions are answered and socializing continues.
 From there, you’re invited to Fellowship Hall to meet people and to have coffee or tea and a snack.